 The Claims Review Staff, designated by the Co-Directors of Enforcement, reviews OWB's recommendation in accordance with the criteria set forth in the Dodd-Frank Act and the Final Rules.
 The Claims Review Staff currently is comprised of three senior officers in Enforcement, including one of the Co-Directors.
-The Claims Review Staff then issues a Preliminary Determination setting forth its assessment as to whether the claim should be allowed or denied and, if allowed, setting forth the proposed award percentage amount.16 program's inception, OWB has posted 431
+The Claims Review Staff then issues a Preliminary Determination setting forth its assessment as to whether the claim should be allowed or denied and, if allowed, setting forth the proposed award percentage amount.16

 If a claim is denied and the applicant does not object within the statutory time period, then the Preliminary Determination of the Claims Review Staff becomes the Final Order of the Commission.
-However, an applicant can request reconsideration and has 30 calendar days to request a copy of the record that website."
+However, an applicant can request reconsideration and has 30 calendar days to request a copy of the record that